Rune580/LethalCompanyInputUtils/README.md

 }
 ```

-### The best way to implement this would be using callback contexts with `.preformed`
+### The best way to implement this would be using callback contexts with `.performed`
 ```csharp
 public class MyOtherClassOrMonoBehavior
 {